-There are multiple factors involved in acanthosis nigricans development.
+There are multiple factors involved in the development of acanthosis nigricans.

-Acanthosis nigricans typically occurs in individuals younger than age 40 and is associated with obesity, hypothyroidism, acromegaly, polycystic ovary disease, insulin-resistant diabetes, Cushing, and Addison diseases.
-Acanthosis nigricans also is associated with rare diseases such as pinealoma, Cushing pituitary basophilism, ovarian hyperthecosis, stromal luteoma, ovarian dermoid cysts, Prader-Willi syndrome, leprechaunism, lipoatrophic diabetes, pineal hyperplasia syndrome, and Alstrom syndrome.
+Acanthosis nigricans typically occurs in individuals younger than the age of 40 years and is associated with obesity, hypothyroidism, acromegaly, polycystic ovary disease, insulin-resistant diabetes, Cushing, and Addison diseases.
+Acanthosis nigricans is also associated with rare diseases such as pinealoma, Cushing's disease, ovarian hyperthecosis, stromal luteoma, ovarian dermoid cysts, Prader-Willi syndrome, leprechaunism, lipoatrophic diabetes, pineal hyperplasia syndrome, and Alstrom syndrome.

-In patients with benign acanthosis nigricans, there is evidence suggesting that insulin or an IGF is enhancing propagation of epidermal cells.
+In patients with benign acanthosis nigricans, evidence suggests that insulin or an insulin-like growth factor is enhancing the propagation of epidermal cells.
 Other mediators that have been identified include fibroblast growth factor, tyrosine kinase receptors (epidermal growth factor receptor).
 High concentrations of insulin are thought to cause proliferative effects by binding to IGF-1 receptors.
 It is important to note that free IGF-1 levels also are high in people with metabolic syndrome, leading to faster cell differentiation and cell growth.

 Recently, both syndromic and familial forms of acanthosis nigricans have been observed.
 Familial and syndromic forms of acanthosis nigricans have been identified.
 Many other syndromes share similar features, such as hyperinsulinemia, craniosynostosis, and obesity.
 These are subdivided into insulin-resistant syndromes and fibroblast growth factor defects.

 Other insulin resistant syndromes include Rabson Mendenhall syndrome, leprechaunism, Berardinelli-Seip syndrome, Dunningan syndrome, and Alstrom syndrome.
-One common cause of acanthosis nigricans is excessive friction or sweating which may also be playing a contributory role.
+Excessive friction or sweating may also be playing a contributory role.

 In patients with malignant acanthosis nigricans, the most probable stimulating factor is secreted by the cancer cells.
 Two possibilities are transforming growth factor or epidermal growth factor because both have high levels in people with gastric adenocarcinoma.
 Other reports indicate normalization of urine transforming growth factor after surgical removal of a tumor, followed by regression of the skin lesions.

-Use of medications like insulin also has been implicated most likely due to the activation of IGF receptors.
+Usage of medications like insulin have also been implicated, most likely due to the activation of IGF receptors.
 A few case reports on ectopic acanthosis nigricans in syndromic patients report patient acquisition of the disorder after skin grafting from an affected site.

 The lesions of acanthosis nigricans typically occur in areas of skin folds like the groin, axilla, or posterior neck.
 In children, the most common site of acanthosis nigricans is the posterior neck.
 Rarely, acanthosis nigricans may occur on the mucous membranes of the nose, oral cavity, esophagus, or larynx.
 Women also may develop lesions on the nipple.
 Rare cases of acanthosis nigricans have been reported in the conjunctiva.

 Acanthosis nigricans is diagnosed clinically and confirmed with a skin biopsy.
 Blood tests, endoscopy, or x-rays may be required to eliminate diabetes or cancer.
 On biopsy, hyperkeratosis, leukocyte infiltration, epidermal folding, and melanocyte proliferation may be seen.
-The workup focus on ruling out a malignancy.
-Since the vast majority of cases are associated with insulin resistance and/or obesity, screening for diabetes and measuring hemoglobin glycosylation is recommended.
+The workup focuses on ruling out malignancy.
+Since the vast majority of cases are associated with insulin resistance and/or obesity, screening for diabetes and measuring glycosylated hemoglobin is recommended.

 Acanthosis nigricans is not treatable.
 It may fade over time by treating the cause, insulin resistance.
 Controlling blood glucose levels through exercise and diet often improves symptoms.
 Topical fade creams can lighten skin in less severe cases.
 Acanthosis nigricans malignant may resolve if the causative tumor is removed successfully.